datacamp/datacamp-community-tutorials/README.md

 A TensorFlow tutorial for beginners, first published on the DataCamp Community on the 13th of July, 2017.
 Read the full tutorial [here](https://www.datacamp.com/community/tutorials/tensorflow-tutorial).

 The file that is included in this repository is the Jupyter Notebook that contains the code that I used to write the tutorial.
 The tutorial is meant as a relatively short and step-by-step guide for beginners who want to get started with Deep Learning (DL) with [TensorFlow](tensorflow.org).

+## Usage
+The code in this repository is released under the MIT license.
+Read more at the Open Source Initiative.
+All text remains the Intellectual Property of DataCamp.
+If you wish to reuse, adapt or remix, get in touch with me at karlijn at datacamp com to request permission.